 A review of the current clinical offer within social work units by reallocating clinical posts according to need and function to achieve 15% reduction in provision of this service.

-Who is involved in this impact assessment? e.g. Council officers, partners, service users and community representatives.
+e.g. Council officers, partners, service users and community representatives.

 Head of Social Work and Clinical Professional Leads.

 Tick to indicate if the impact on each of the following protected characteristics is positive, neutral or negative.